 I still do not have the car,

-back in April 2009.
-Believe it or not, the litigation is ongoing.
+The litigation is ongoing.
 My initial civil suit against them in

 Florida state court continues be dragged out by every conceivable game they can

 I've never met anyone more

 litigious than the Pronmans.
 For those keeping tabs, here are the multiple

 Styles v.
 Movie Star Musclecars et al (CASE NO.: 09-043833 (02)).

 This 6-year old case is still ongoing.
 The Pronmans and their first attorney, Mark P. Bockstein, were sanctioned ~

 $11,000 for their frivolous argument that they were Canadians and that